api2cart/scala-sdk/docs/OrderApi.md

     val count: Int = 20 // Int | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250

+    val pageCursor: String =  // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)

     val storeId: String = 1 // String | Store Id

     val params: String = id,model,price,images // String | Set this parameter in order to choose which entity fields you want to retrieve